 Pendle has deep-seated and challenging housing problems.
 It was formerly within the Pennine Lancashire Housing Market Renewal (HMR) pathfinder, one of just nine in the country that ended in 2010.
-In 2020, Pendle had 40,572 household spaces - a major part of this infrastructure (54%) built before 1919, more than twice the national average.
-Of all the Lancashire districts, Pendle has the highest proportion of its housing stock (61.5%) in the lowest Council tax band (Band A); with 87% of the stock in private ownership.
+In 2023, Pendle had 41,590 dwellings - a major part of this infrastructure (54%) built before 1919, more than twice the national average.
+Of all the Lancashire districts, Pendle has the highest proportion of its housing stock (60.5%) in the lowest Council tax band (Band A); with 89% of the stock in private ownership.
 However, there is a significant need for affordable housing in Pendle with needs assessed at between 187 and 257 dwellings per year.
 The Council does not own any housing stock, and is reliant on registered providers to meet these needs.

-Average property prices within Pendle are less than half the national average at £130K.
-Detached properties, given their limited supply, sell for a significant premium in contrast to the average position at £280K.
+Average property prices within Pendle are less than half the national average at £134K (March 2023).
+Detached properties, given their limited supply, sell for a significant premium in contrast to the average position at £315K.
 House prices also vary substantially within the Borough with properties at their cheapest within the urban M65 corridor.
-The affordability ratio for Pendle is 4.7 which is significantly below the national average.
+The affordability ratio for Pendle is 4.8 which is significantly below the national average.
 With affordability declining at one of the fastest rates in Lancashire, driven by high demand in rural areas, limited new stock, low wages and the type of housing available for purchase.

-Viability is a significant challenge in the urban areas of
+Viability is a significant challenge in the urban areas of Pendle.

-Pendle.
 The Council has established a joint venture, PEARL, with local construction company Barnfield as a means to encourage regeneration in the Borough.
-Homes England funding has recently been secured for the development of affordable housing schemes on a number of major sites within Nelson and Colne.
+Homes England funding has been secured for the development of affordable housing schemes on a number of major sites within Nelson and Colne.
 The Council has also been successful in bids for government funding to support the regeneration of Colne and Nelson Town Centres attracting investment of £6.5 million (Levelling Up) and £25 million (Town Deal) respectively.

 There has been a significant reduction in empty properties in Pendle over the last few years.
-As of October 2020, there were 1534 empty properties which equates to 3.8% of all dwellings that were vacant.
-As a comparison, the average for the districts of Lancashire was 3.6%.
+As of October 2023, there were 1,133 empty properties which equates to 2.7% of all dwellings.
+As a comparison, the average for the districts of Lancashire was 3.2%.
 Of much greater concern is the number of properties which have been long-term empty.
-Of the 765 properties considered long-term empty in October 2020, there were 182 empty for over five years and 84 empty for over 10 years.
+Of the 635 properties considered long-term empty in October 2023, there were 41 empty for over five years and 24 empty for over 10 years.
 All empty properties are considered a wasted resource and may contribute towards problematic issues such as blight.